wp-plugins/tracking-code-manager/readme.txt

 With Tracking Code Manager you can forget about this problem also if you will change your theme in the future.

+> <strong>Bug Reports</strong><br>
+> Feel free to reach us by email for any problem you have with our plugins.
+> Describe the steps to reproduce the bug and we will be happy to help!
+> To report a bug use the form at http://intellywp.com/report-a-bug/

 [youtube https://www.youtube.com/watch?v=shJG7Vf1nMg]

-= PREMIUM VERSION =
+> <strong>Premium version</strong><br>

-If you need more advanced feature you can also try our PREMIUM version available in the link [http://intellywp.com/tracking-code-manager/](http://intellywp.com/tracking-code-manager/).
+> If you need more advanced feature you can also try our PREMIUM version available in the link [http://intellywp.com/tracking-code-manager/](http://intellywp.com/tracking-code-manager/).
 This is our official webpage, you will see the plugin in action, with the possibility to buy PREMIUM version and have full support.

 == Installation ==